Lady Rain works as a daytime stock trader and writes about crafts and travels. She spends her weekends doing papercraft models and painting.

 The slotted quilling tool is most often used to make paper-quilling coils, but another useful tool is the quilling comb.
-A quilling comb looks exactly like an afro comb with metal prongs.
+A quilling comb looks exactly like a wide-toothed hair pick with metal prongs.
 It is used for making paper coils and paper flowers that are popularly used in paper quilling art designs and scrapbook designs.

 Basic Coil With Loops

 The quilling-comb method is a quick and easy way to make evenly shaped loops inside each coil.
 Coils made with a quilling comb are generally bigger than those made with a slotted quilling tool.

 We will begin by making a simple coil using the comb.
 You will need some quilling paper and a quilling comb, or a normal comb.
 (See the illustrated instructions below.)

 - Insert a strip of quilling paper in between the prongs of the comb and wrap one end around three prongs to make a small loop.